-The Downtown and Barkley YMCA Centers are "well child" facilities.
+The Downtown YMCA Center is a "well child" facility.
 Children will not be admitted to the Center when they are ill.
 You are the best judge of your child's health, and we trust that you will not bring a sick child to the Center.
 However, if in the opinion of the teaching staff your child is sick, we will call you to come pick up your child.
 If we are unable to reach you, we will call the emergency contact person on your registration form.
 In addition, if your child was sent home due to illness, he/she cannot return to childcare until he/she is free from symptoms for 24 hours.

-While our Heath Care Policy goes into detail about when a child should be kept at home, here are some general quidelines:
+While our Heath Care Policy goes into detail about when a child should be kept at home, here are some general guidelines:

-- If you have given your child Tylenol before coming to the center. - If your child is irritable, continuously crying or requires more attention than we are able to provide. - If your child had runny diarrhea or vomited at home or on the way to the Center.
+- If you have given your child Tylenol or Ibuprofen before coming to the center. - If your child is irritable, continuously crying or requires more attention than we are able to provide. - If your child had runny diarrhea or vomited at home or on the way to the Center.
 Please note: A child will be sent home if he/she vomits while at the center.
-If a child has vomited/had diarrhea on two or more occasions within 24 hours, he/she will be expected to miss the following day of care. - If your child is unable to participate in planned activities. - If you are called to come and pick up a sick child, you have 1 hour to pick them up unless other arrangements are made with the office.
+If a child has vomited on two or more occasions within 24 hours, he/she will be expected to miss the following day of care.

 We know that it is difficult for you to miss work to stay home with your child.
 However, bringing a sick child to the center assures that other children will become sick, as well as teaching staff.
-Keeping sick children home is a win win situation for all involved.
+Keeping sick children home is a win-win situation for all involved.